Stotfold: Stotfold Watermill

+Stotfold Mill, restored after a fire in 1992.

 Stotfold Watermill stands on the River Ivel and is one of four mills in Stotfold that were recorded in the Domesday Book of 1086.
 It is the only working mill left in Stotfold and is a grade II listed watermill.
 The Mill was fully restored after being burnt down on 15 December 1992.
 The Mill opened to the public in May 2006, with the formal opening taking place in October 2006, followed shortly after by a visit from the Duke of Edinburgh on 17 November 2006.
 It has a 4.4 metre wide overshot corn mill waterwheel which is the widest in the country, and is currently open to the public with a tea room on alternate weekends in season (March to October) and on special event weekends.
 The Mill is a charity run by the Stotfold Mill Preservation Trust.
 All money raised is used for the continual upkeep and restoration of the Mill and of the local area.
 Its major fundraiser is the annual Stotfold Mill Steam and Country Fair which takes place in May, and attracted around 8,500 visitors raising approximately £20,000 in 2010.